emlid/emlid-docs/docs/quickstart.md

 In this tutorial we will go through the next steps:

-* Connecting Reach RS to another Wi-Fi network
+* Connecting Reach RS/RS+ to another Wi-Fi network
 * Updating ReachView for the first time
 * Setting up a rover and a base to work in RTK mode with correction link over Lo-Ra radio

-The video below covers the process of the first update: powering Reach RS on, connecting to a Wi-Fi and installing the latest version of ReachView app.
-After completing the video instructions continue the tutorial on [Placing Reach RS](#placing-reach-rs-module) step.
+The video below covers the process of the first update: powering Reach RS/RS+ on, connecting to a Wi-Fi and installing the latest version of ReachView app.
+After completing the video instructions continue the tutorial on [Placing Reach RS/RS+](#placing-reach-rs-module) step.

 <details open>
-<summary>**My Reach RS has the ReachView app sticker on top.**</summary>
+<summary>**My Reach RS/RS+ has the ReachView app sticker on top.**</summary>
 <br>
 <div style="text-align: center;"><iframe title="Emlid manuals" width="560" height="315" src="https://www.youtube.com/embed/fIY__hNjcNI" allowfullscreen></iframe></div>
 </details>